IaaS Cloud Future

 Security and Compliance

-• Compliance: Ensure adherence to industry standards like GDPR, HIPAA, and ISO 27001.
+4. Compliance Standards: Ensure adherence to industry regulations like GDPR, HIPAA, and PCI DSS.

 Cost Optimization Strategies

-• Right-Sizing: Match resource allocation to actual usage.
+1. Right-Sizing: Match resource allocation to workload requirements to avoid over-provisioning.

-• Reserved Instances: Commit to long-term usage for discounts.
+2. Reserved Instances: Commit to long-term usage for discounts on virtual machines.

 Future trends in iaas cloud